 In addition there appears to be a correlation between the degree of FDG uptake and the biological aggressiveness of the tumour, which may help to guide treatment 4.

 Treatment and prognosis

-Treatment continues to be challenging and long term survival poor.
+Treatment continues to be challenging and long term survival is poor.
 Single modality treatment (surgery, radiotherapy, chemotherapy, immunotherapy and even photodynamic therapy) have not be shown to improve survival 3.
 More recently multi-modality treatment has had some impact on favourable sub groups (early disease, and epithelioid histology).
 Treatment includes:

 - extrapleural pneumonectomy

 - adjuvant chemotherapy

 The prognosis is poor for all tumour types with an overall medial survival without treatment of 4-12 months 3.
 In favourable patient sub-groups up to 45% 5 year survival may be achievable 3, however even with aggressive multi-modality therapy overall 5 year survival remains poor (3-18%) 3 with a median survival time of approximately 18 months 4.

 The differential is dependant on the exact nature of tumour involvment and the modality.
 General imaging differential considerations include